Ken Terajima: Senior Adjutant

-In December 1924 Terajima was appointed Senior Adjutant to the Ministry of Navy.
-Takuzo Hanai, a member of the House of Peers, asked Hirohito on who should be in charge of supporting the organization of the Army and Navy and the reserves.
-Opinions were divided among scholars, and the navy thought that the navy minister was the advisor to Article 12 and was also responsible for article 11, while the army 's chief of staff was the advisor to Article 11. was also responsible for Article 12.
+In December 1924, Terajima was appointed Senior Adjutant to the Ministry of Navy.
+Takuzo Hanai, a member of the House of Peers, asked Hirohito who should be in charge of supporting the organization of the Army and Navy and the reserves.
+Opinions were divided among scholars, and the navy thought that the navy minister was the advisor to Article 12 and was also responsible for Article 11, while the army's chief of staff was the advisor to Article 11. was also responsible for Article 12.
 Terajima was selected as a member of the drafting committee for the reply.
 At that time, Terajima confirmed the intentions of Gensui Yoshika Inoue and Tōgō Heihachirō under the order of Minister of the Navy Takeshi Takarabe.
 Tōgō agreed with the idea that one of Takarabe's 12 advisors should be the Minister of the Navy, while Inoue believed that the Navy Minister Saigō Jūdō, as a civil officer, had decided the number of troops, and the intention of the military generals was not accepted.
 Due to this, the military minister pointed out that the system had been changed to a military minister and expressed concern about the support in the event that a civilian minister was born in the future.
 In the end, a discussion was held with Kantarō Suzuki, Chief of Naval General Staff, Katō Kanji, Commander-in-Chief of Yokosuka Naval Base, and furthermore with the Army, it was concluded that "The Minister of the Army and Navy is responsible for providing constitutional support for the prerogatives of Article 12 of the Constitution, but the military strength is limited.
 Regarding this, it was decided that the Chief of the General Staff and the Chief of the Naval General Staff would assist the Emperor."

-Director of education
+Director of Education

-In June 1930 he was appointed Director of the Education Bureau.
+In June 1930, he was appointed Director of the Education Bureau.
 This office was responsible for Navy education and training.
-Terashima was trying to improve the education of young officers who have become fashionable during his tenure, and to return to the previous method from the Dalton Plan education at the military academy.
-In addition, he enacted the naval training air corps educational guidelines and accepted foreign students from the Turkish Navy.
+Terajima was trying to improve the education of young officers who had become fashionable during his tenure, and to return to the previous method from the Dalton Plan education at the military academy.
+In addition, he enacted the Naval Training Air Corps educational guidelines and accepted foreign students from the Turkish Navy.